Grajesh-Chandra/php-cis/README.md

-# Affinidi login demo with Laravel using Socialite
+# Affinidi Trust Network Implementation

-This is a template that showcases how to use Affinidi Vault to perform authentication and to interact with the vault.
-It accomplishes this through Affinidi Vault using the [OpenID for Verifiable Presentations specification.](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html)
+This is a template that showcases how you can enable your applications to issue credentials to users and store them in their Affinidi Vault.
+It accomplishes this through Affinidi Vault using the [OpenID for Verifiable Credential Issuance](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) and [OpenID for Verifiable Presentations specification.](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) specification.

 First, copy `.env.example` to `.env`: